 Effects of OSA

-Undiagnosed and untreated OSA has been linked to high incidence of reduced workplace productivity, motor vehicle accidents, cognitive impairment, hypertension, fatal and non-fatal cardiovascular events, ischemic stroke, sexual dysfunction and cancer mortality.
+Undiagnosed and untreated OSA has been linked to a high incidence of reduced workplace productivity, motor vehicle accidents, cognitive impairment, hypertension, fatal and non-fatal cardiovascular events, ischemic stroke, sexual dysfunction, and cancer mortality.

 Differential Diagnosis of Obstructive Sleep Apnea

 - Insomnia: nocturnal inability to sleep, especially in depression or restless leg syndrome

 - Hypersomnia: daytime sleepiness, e.g., narcolepsy

 - Paroxysmal nocturnal dyspnea: dyspnea on lying in the supine position, especially at night when it presents in congestive cardiac failure and asthma

 The aim of treatment is to improve the quality of life and sleep by reducing the apneic episodes during sleep.
 OSA is considered to be cured when the AHI decreases to below threshold values, i.e., <10/hour of sleep.

 The principles of managing OSA include: